atosatto/ansible-grafana/README.md

 Configuration of the Grafana database to store users and dashboards.
 By default, `sqlite3` will be configured and used.

+    grafana_dashboards_versions_to_keep: "20"

+Number of versions of the Grafana dashboards to keep.

     grafana_users_allow_sign_up: "false"

 Set to `true` to allow users sign up / accounts creation.